emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 5. Input the connection information:

-   - **Server Host**: Input `http://127.0.0.1:5432`, or the actual URL if the PostgreSQL server is running remotely.
+   - **Server Host**: Input `127.0.0.1:5432`, or the actual hostname if the PostgreSQL server is running remotely.
    - **Database Name**: Input `emqx_data`.
    - **Username**: Input `root`.
    - **Password**: Input `public`.